admin-remix/Chromebook-Getter-Docs/docs/premium-account/filters.md

 ## How To Use

-* Inside the Get Chromebooks Sidebar
+* Inside the 'Get Chromebooks' sidebar
 * Click the check box for the filter you want to enable
 * Select the filter critera
 * Get Chromebooks